hed-standard/hed-specification/hedspec/HEDspecification.md

 ## B. HED schema specification and validation

 HED schema developers generally do initial development of the schema using _.mediawiki_ format.
-The tools to convert schema between _.mediawiki_ and _.xml_ format are located in the <code><em>hed.schema</em></code> module of the <code>[hedtools](https://github.com/hed-standard/hed-python/tree/master/hedtools)</code> project of the hed-python repository located at  [https://github.com/hed-standard/hed-python](https://github.com/hed-standard/hed-python).
-All conversions are performed by converting the schema to a HedSchema object and then The modules <em>wiki2xml.py</em> and <em>xml2wiki.py</em> provide top-level functions to perform these conversions.
-This appendix presents the rules for HED base and library schema in <em>.mediawiki</em> and <code><em>.xml</em></code> formats.
+The tools to convert schema between _.mediawiki_ and _.xml_ format are located in the `hed.schema` module of the [hedtools](https://github.com/hed-standard/hed-python/tree/master/hedtools) project of the hed-python repository located at  [https://github.com/hed-standard/hed-python](https://github.com/hed-standard/hed-python).
+All conversions are performed by converting the schema to a HedSchema object and then The modules `wiki2xml.py` and `xml2wiki.py` provide top-level functions to perform these conversions.
+This appendix presents the rules for HED base and library schema in `.mediawiki` and `.xml` formats.

 ### B.1.
 Mediawiki file specification

-The rules for creating a valid _.mediawiki_ specification of a HED schema are given below.
+The rules for creating a valid `.mediawiki` specification of a HED schema are given below.

 #### B.1.1.
-The layout of the _.mediawiki_ file
+The layout of the `.mediawiki` file

-The overall layout of is _.mediawiki_ schema file is:
+The overall layout of is `.mediawiki` schema file is:

-    _header-line: HED . . ._
+    header-line: HED . . ._

-    _prologue_
+    prologue

 ```
     !# start schema